 What is the Purpose of the Prospective Payment System?

-The main goal of implementing the prospective payment system was to reduce the cost of medical care.
+The main goal of implementing the prospective payment system is to reduce the cost of medical care.

 Benefits of PPS

-Providing a structure for medical billing makes the process quicker and more manageable.
-PPS can also result in not only patients saving money, but insurance companies saving money as well.
+Providing a structure for medical billing also makes the process quicker and more manageable.
+PPS can result in both patients and their insurance companies saving money, as well.

 Drawbacks of PPS

-Since PPS can be easily changed through laws or voting, a large downside is potential political influence.
-This type of voting could be more so out of a political motivation than a healthcare one.
+Since PPS can be easily changed through laws or voting, another large downside is potential political influence.
+Changes could be made based on political motivations rather than healthcare factors.
 This could result in changes that do not benefit patients in the long run.
-These types of changes could also result in unforeseeable shifts.
+These types of changes are unpredictable and could have far-reaching consequences.

-With providers only receiving fixed pay, some could seek to cut corners to make a larger profit.
-This could lead to potentially lower-quality care, or other healthcare aspects receiving a lower allocation of funds.
+Another important potential drawback is that providers only receiving fixed pay can incentivize some to cut corners to make a larger profit.
+This could potentially lead to lower-quality care at the patient’s expense.

 PPS vs. Fee-For-Service

-Compared to a prospective payment system, fee-for-service payments could incentivize adding unnecessary medical expenses and bills thus increasing unnecessary use of equipment.
+Compared to a prospective payment system, fee-for-service payments can incentivize adding unnecessary medical expenses and bills, thus increasing the cost of healthcare.

 Instead of providing a fixed amount, fee-for-service charges a fee for each service provided.
-This could be extremely inefficient compared to PPS.
-It could also lead to corruption as the providers will want to do more unnecessary testing to increase revenue.
-This skyrockets costs for patients.
-These types of systems are not low-cost focused.
+This can be inefficient compared to PPS and can lead to problems like incentivizing unnecessary testing to increase revenue.
+This can significantly increase costs for patients.

 Prospective vs Retrospective Payment Systems